kalistamp/ph_fish/MAIL/Gophish.md

 ***

-### Setting up the Landing Page in GoPhish:
+### Landing page:

 The landing page is what you want users to “land” on once they click on the link in the email.

-Once in the GoPhish admin panel, navigate to Landing Pages and create a new page.
-Give it a page name and for the page content, add the following.
+Instead of working with Gophish for this part of the campaign we are going to instead use another tool ```evilginx2``` to create our own custom landing page.

+***

 ( CHECK OVER THIS WHOLE FILE BRIEFLY AND FIGURE IT OUT - - -)